 WSU Extension Clark County Heritage and Experimental Orchard

 Established in 2005 the WSU Extension Clark County Heritage and Experimental Orchard is located at Heritage Farm and is a repository of heritage trees, experimental stock and native plants from throughout the region.
 The cuttings for the heritage trees were taken from area pioneer homesteads to preserve the local heirloom varieties and to tell the story of their origin and uses.
 Most of these were originally brought from across the country and world as the Pacific Northwest was settled.
 The Heritage cuttings have come from the Guild-Klady Centennial Farm, Goerig Homestead, Buker Homestead, St. Cloud Ranch, Uptmor Place, Sam’s Walker Site, Neima River Homestead, Klickitat Crossing and the Finnish Homestead.
-Open to the public the orchard allows visitors to appreciate the diversity and historical impact these plantings had in the past and today.

 This collection has been grown from seedlings, and/or grafted and planted by WSU Clark County Extension staff Robert Goughnour in collaboration with WSU Clark County Master Gardners.
 Special thanks is extended to the input and support of Dr. Wee Yee, USDA-ARS.